-Powered by .id - the population experts for City of Belmont
+Powered by .id (informed decisions) for City of Belmont

 The City of Belmont is a Western Australian local government area, located in the inner eastern suburbs of Greater Perth.
 It is situated about 8 kilometers east of Perth’s CBD.
 The City of Belmont is bounded by the City of Bayswater and the Town of Bassendean in the north, the City of Swan in the east, the City of Kalamunda and the City of Canning in the south, and the Town of Victoria Park in the west.